 You'll get the benefit of trying on these pre-loved dresses in their beautiful salon space in NYC, and you can definitely score a major deal!
 Even better, after your big day you can then re-consign the dress with Our Story to recoup some of the cost.
 Now that's budget-savvy!
 Appointments can be booked at www.ourstorybridal.com

 Where to Sell a Used Wedding Dress

 If you're wondering what to do with your wedding dress after the big day, why not try this wedding budget hack!
 Sell your wedding dress after the big day to recoup some of your costs!
-Check out this article to learn our top picks for places to sell your used wedding dresses after the big day.
+Check out this article to learn our top picks for places to sell a used wedding dress after the big day.

-So tell us: have you considered choosing a pre-owned wedding gown?
+So tell us: would you buy a used wedding dress?

 Want more wedding budget tips?

 Click the button below to read more. wedding budget tips!Get More Tips